-- MiCA was published in the Official Journal on 9 June 2023 and entered into force on 29 June 2023.
-MiCA's provisions related to stablecoins (Asset Referenced Tokens and E-Money Tokens) applied from 30 June 2024, with the remainder of its provisions applying from 30 December 2024. - Transitional provisions under Article 143 of MiCA will operate to enable CASPs that were authorised under existing national regimes as at 30 December 2024 to continue to providing services until whichever is sooner of such time as their application for authorisation is granted/refused or 1 July 2026 (i.e. 18 months after MiCA's entry into force).
+• MiCA was published in the Official Journal on 9 June 2023 and entered into force on 29 June 2023.
+MiCA's provisions related to stablecoins (Asset Referenced Tokens and E-Money Tokens) applied from 30 June 2024, with the remainder of its provisions applying from 30 December 2024.

+- Transitional provisions under Article 143 of MiCA will operate to enable CASPs that were authorised under existing national regimes as of 30 December 2024 to continue to providing services until whichever is sooner of such time as their application for authorisation is granted/refused or 1 July 2026 (i.e. 18 months after MiCA's entry into force).
 However, in practice this varies as not all Member States have applied the full transitional period and some Member States have imposed deadlines for authorisation applications for CASPs wishing to benefit from the transitional period.
-ESMA published a list of Member States' decisions on transitional periods in December 2024. - MiCA is supplemented by an extensive set of further Level 2 delegated acts, RTS and ITS, and Level 3 guidelines. - Since H2 2023, EBA and ESMA have launched multiple consultation packages to develop Level 2 measures and submitted their final drafts to the Commission.
-The Commission adopted a number of draft Commission Delegated Regulations and Implementing Regulations in Q3 and Q4 2024.
-Subject to scrutiny, these are expected to be published in the Official Journal in H1 2025.
-In 2025, the Commission is also expected to adopt further draft Commission Delegated Regulations that have not yet been adopted. - Both EBA and ESMA have consulted on and published Level 3 Guidelines.
-A number of Guidelines were published in Q4 2024 which are expected to begin to apply in 2025.
-Other Guidelines are expected to be finalised.
+ESMA published a list of Member States' decisions on transitional periods in December 2024. - MiCA is supplemented by a very extensive set of further Level 2 delegated acts, RTS and ITS, and Level 3 quidelines. - Since H2 2023, EBA and ESMA have launched multiple consultation packages to develop Level 2 measures and submitted their final drafts to the Commission.
+Adoption by the Commission of draft Commission Delegated Regulations and Implementing Regulations, their finalisation and publication in the Official Journal has been ongoing during H1 2025.
+This will continue during H2 2025. - Both EBA and ESMA have consulted on and published Level 3 Guidelines.
+A number of Guidelines were published in H1 2025.
+Other Guidelines are expected to be finalised. - ESMA has issued Q&A on queries with respect to the transitional regime and is expected to publish further Q&A in response to queries on other details of the regime.